 As part of, or appended to, your essay, please also briefly describe one or two early tentative ideas for a thesis topic; no one will hold you to them but we would like to get some inkling of your interests and how you think about writing.
 We encourage you to visit our website to get a sense of past years’ thesis topics.

 Foreign applicants must satisfy all the same criteria as U.S. citizens.
 Applicants whose first language is not English must take the Test of English as a Foreign Language (TOEFL).
-We accept the IELTS test in lieu of TOEFL.
-The MIT graduate admissions office is currently working with IELTS to accept score downloads.
+We accept the IELTS test in lieu of TOEFL – you will be asked to provide the TRF number to verify your score.

 Graduate Program in Science Writing